Selfishness is key to success… and helping people is stupid?!

 Sacrifice your life for your family, for your religion, and your country.
-Don’t focus on yourself, do something for others, even die serving others if you had to.
+Just don’t focus on yourself.
+Do something for others and even die serving others if you had to.

-You’re being convinced that it’s OK to sacrifice your happiness, your joy, even your life.
-Essentially, the hidden message here is that you don’t matter.
+You’re being convinced that it’s OK to sacrifice your happiness, your joy, even your life for others.
+So, what’s the hidden message here?
+It is this: You don’t matter.
 Otherwise, why isn’t anybody asking you to live?
 Like really live—with joy, with bliss, and with happiness.